 - Downloaded and unpacked deployment script and the configuration file.
-See Section 2.1, "Downloading the CodeReady Workspaces deployment script". - A running instance of Red Hat OpenShift Container Platform 3.11 or OpenShift Dedicated 3.11.
-To install OpenShift Container Platform, see the Getting Started with OpenShift Container Platform guide. - The OpenShift command-line client tool, oc, is in the path. - The user is logged in to the OpenShift instance (using, for example, oc login). - CodeReady Workspaces is supported for use with Google Chrome 70.0.3538.110 (Official Build) (64bit).
+See Section 2.2, "Downloading the CodeReady Workspaces deployment script". - A running instance of Red Hat OpenShift Container Platform 3.11 or OpenShift Dedicated 3.11.
+To install OpenShift Container Platform, see the Getting Started with OpenShift Container Platform guide. - The OpenShift Origin Client Tools 3.11, oc, is in the path.
+See Section 2.1, "Downloading the Red Hat OpenShift Origin Client Tools". - The user is logged in to the OpenShift instance (using, for example, oc login).

-• cluster-admin rights to successfully deploy CodeReady Workspaces using the deploy script.
+- CodeReady Workspaces is supported for use with Google Chrome 70.0.3538.110 (Official Build) (64bit). - cluster-admin rights to successfully deploy CodeReady Workspaces using the deploy script.
 The following table lists the objects and the required permissions:

 Type of object Name of the object that the installer creates Description Permission required CRD - Custom Resource Definition - CheCluster cluster-admin CR codeready Custom Resource of the CheCluster type of object cluster-admin .
 Alternatively, you can create a clusterrole .
 ServiceAccount codeready- operator Operator uses this service account to reconcile CodeReady Workspaces objects The edit role in a target namespace.
 Role codeready- operator Scope of permissions for the operator-service account cluster-admin RoleBinding codeready- operator Assignment of a role to the service account The edit role in a target namespace.
 Deployment codeready- operator Deployment with operator image in the template specification The edit role in a target namespace.
-ClusterRole codeready- operator ClusterRole allows you to create, update, delete oAuthClients cluster-admin

-Type of object Name of the object that the installer creates Description Permission required ClusterRoleBinding \${NAMESPACE}- codeready- operator ClusterRoleBindin g allows you to create, update, delete oAuthClients cluster-admin Role secret-reader Role allows you to read secrets in the router namespace cluster-admin RoleBinding \${NAMESPACE}- codeready- operator RoleBinding allows you to read secrets in router namespace cluster-admin
+ClusterRole codeready- operator ClusterRole allows you to create, update, delete oAuthClients cluster-admin ClusterRoleBinding \${NAMESPACE}- codeready- operator ClusterRoleBindin g allows you to create, update, delete oAuthClients cluster-admin Role secret-reader Role allows you to read secrets in the router namespace cluster-admin RoleBinding \${NAMESPACE}- codeready- operator RoleBinding allows you to read secrets in router namespace cluster-admin